 The ATS assigns a score to every resume.
 Only submissions with the highest score ever get out of the database to a desk.
 This is ironic as computer tech has made it easier to find and apply for jobs, while something like an ATS is turning away an astonishing 70 percent of submissions.
 We need to optimize our resumes to ensure they pass the ATS challenge.
 Here are 10 solid tips for improving a resume’s ATS score.
 So above 80% ATS score is always good to get a dream job.

 For bullets, stick with standard black circles.
 Arrows, squares, checks and other characters could stop the ATS from correctly parsing information, possibly dismissing important data as irrelevant.
 Also, make sure to format your name and contact information as a paragraph and NOT a header or footer as those section divisions are also hard for ATS to parse.

-4. Watch the Typos
+4. Watch the typos

 As if we can’t stress enough that a resume has to be grammatically and punctually correct.
 The ATS will not read words that are misspelled, including all-important keywords.
 It’s critical to read the resume three and four times.